- Home

 Budget

-The annual expense for offering these pujas, practices and prayers, as well as offerings to the holy objects is over US$150,000.
-You are welcome to join in these incredible vast merit-making practices by offering any amount.
-In this way you are a part of every practice and prayer made.
+The annual expense for these pujas and practices, including offerings to the holy objects and Sangha, is US$110,000.
+Everyone is welcome to participate by contributing any amount, becoming part of every practice and prayer offered.

 When offering any puja, think: I am doing this for any sentient being who needs it.
 Motivate for everyone, not working for yourself, not for money, offering puja becomes pure Dharma motivation because of the thought to benefit others.
 Then, when people are dying and sick and in need, if you think of those people, so many need helpful prayers.
 “Whatever you do, try to benefit sentient beings, not just recite prayer.